Bye, Bye USC v ND

 USC coach Lincoln Riley, meanwhile, cast doubt on the future of the game.
 “There are some changes that we’ve all just gotta accept, because it’s just part of it right now,” said Riley.

 USC also has to deal with the rigors of a travel-heavy, multiple time zone Big Ten schedule that sees it play nine conference games on a yearly basis.
-The Trojans faced three ranked opponents during their 2025 Big Ten slate, while Notre Dame has the flexibility of scheduling as an independent outside of its agreement with the ACC.
+The Trojans faced three ranked opponents during their 2025 Big Ten slate, while Notre Dame has much greater flexibility of scheduling as an independent outside of its agreement with the ACC.

 “USC is the only team in the Big Ten to play a nonconference road game after Week 4 in either of the past two seasons,” USC AD Jen Cohen said.
 “USC is also the only team to play a nonconference game after Week 4 in both seasons.”